 In order to raise awareness of electronic waste recycling, Chris andLydiawill be creating pamphlets with pertinent information about the benefits of electronic waste recycling and will be tabling at HamWill during lunch hours to inform the student body about electronic waste, and ways to responsibly recycle electronic waste on campus.
 Along with the pamphlets they will create a facebook page dedicated to the Ohio Wesleyan University Electronic Waste Program.
 This page along with the pamphlets and tabling will server to promote the electronic waste drives that are to be held tentatively on Earth Day which is on April 2, 2012 and during student move out at the end of the year.
 By observing Tim’s previous attempts at recycling electronic waste as well as through researching other electronic waste recycling programs at other universities, the Electronic Waste Recycling program aspires to be a socially and environmentally conscious program at Ohio Wesleyan that looks to be successfully continued in the years to come.

-Lydia and Chris will create a Facebook page to advertise our events as well as spread information about electronic waste recycling and the detrimental effects of dumping electronic waste instead of recycling.
+Lydiaand Chris will Create a facebook page to advertise our events as well as spread information about electronic waste recycling and the detrimental effects of dumping electronic waste instead of recycling.
 Then, they will visit electronic waste recycling facilities to see how they are managed and what actually happens to the waste.
-The next step is to create pamphlets to hand out to the OWU community while tabling at Hamwil.
-After that, they will create posters to promote the drive that is scheduled tentatively for Earth Day 2012.
+The next step is to create pamphlets to hand out to the OWU community while tabling at hamwil.
+After that they will create posters to promote the drive that is scheduled tentatively for earth day 2012.
 The receptacles will be revamped in order to make them more noticeable to the student body.
-The plan is to have at least one receptacle done by the first day of tabling to have it on display and start putting the image into students’ heads so they will know what to look for when they decide to recycle their electronic waste.
-The Electronic Waste Recycling Project will also help sort the electronics received by the end of the year move-out collection project, so that future students who recycle electronic waste/ participate in the end of the year move out project will know what is appropriate to be reused, or recycled at designated electronic waste recycling facilities.
+The plan is to have at least one receptacle done by the first day of tabling to have it on display and start putting the image into students’ heads so the will know what to look for when they decide to recycle their electronic waste.

 Sean Kinghorn, Sustainability Coordinator of Ohio Wesleyan University.